Tarctic/escape/README.md

 ### What's contained in each file:

+#### JS files:
+- *game.js*:

-- *game.js* - Main functionality of the game.
+    Main functionality of the game.

+    Contains nearly all the code of the game's working.
+[Full description](https://github.com/me50/Tarctic/edit/web50/projects/2020/x/capstone/README.md#detailed-working-of-the-games-js-code) is given below.

+#### Python files:
+- *views.py*:

-- *views.py* - The background part of saving the game.
-Sending information back and forth to db and js files.
+    The background part of saving the game.
+Sends information back and forth to db and js files.

-- *styles.css* - All the css of the html objects
+    Contains five views:
+    1. index: Loads the main page along id and username of the user for [game.js](https://github.com/me50/Tarctic/edit/web50/projects/2020/x/capstone/README.md#js-files) to collect.
+    2. login_view: Collects username and password from POST request and uses authenticate() method to check if the username exists and if the password is correct.
+If the method returns a User object, the user is redirected to the index page.
+Otherwise, if it returns None, an error message is shown.
+If the request is not a POST request, the login page is rendered again.
+    3. logout_view: Logs the user out using logout() method, then redirects the user to the main page.
+    4. register: Collects username, email, password and password confirmation from POST request and then checks if the password confirmation matches the password entered.
+If it does not, then an error message is shown.
+If it does, a User object is created and saved.
+If the the username already exists, the user is notified about the error.
+Then, a Profile object is created and saved using the previously created User object as foreign key identifier.
+The user is then logged in and redirected to the main page.
+If the request is not a POST request, the register page is rendered again.
+    5. save: The Profile object of the current user is retrieved fro the database.
+If the retrieval fails, then an error message is shown.
+If the request method received is GET, then the value of the progress variable of the current user's Profile object is sent to the game.js file using JsonResponse() method.

+    If the request method is POST, the progress number sent through fetch request from game.js is collected and saved to the user's Profile object.
+A HttpResponse indicating success is then returned.

+- *models.py*:

+    Contains two models:
+    1. User: Uses AbstractUser to create a custom User model instead of the default one.
+    2. Profile: Contains a foreign key attribute pointing to a User object and another attribute that stores a value indicating user progress.
+- *urls.py*:

+    Contains the urlpattens list storing five url paths for the main page, logging in, logging out, registering user and saving progress.

+#### CSS files:
+- *styles.css*:

+    Contains code for styling elements and making them more responsive in html and js files.
+#### HTML files:
+- *layout.html*:

-- *layout.html* - Template for other html files to borrow from.
+    Template for other html files.

+    Contains links for styles.css, bootstrap, react, babel, and fonts along with csrf_token in the head section.

+    In the body section, the basic design of the website is implemented with links to different parts of the website.

+- *index.html*:

-- *index.html* - Main page of the website.
-Contains the game.
+    Main page of the website where the code contained in game.js runs.
+- *login.html*:

-- *login.html* - Interface for user to login.
+    Interface for user to login.

+    Contains a form that asks for username and password along with a submit button.
+A div is placed to display any error.
+A link to the register page is given at the bottom for those who do not have an account.

+- *register.html*:

-- *register.html* - Interface for user to register.
+    Interface for user to register.

+    Contains a form that asks for username, email, password and password confirmation along with a submit button.
+A div is placed to display any error.
+A link to the login page is given at the bottom for those already have an account.

 ### How to run the application: